The Standard Licence

 brew or commercially manufactured equipment.

-It can normally take about 6 weeks after the assessments before the ACMA issues an invoice for the licence charge.
-When the payment is processed, you will appear on the ACMA licence regiser and may being transmitting.
+It may take a period of time for the ACMA to issue an invoice for the licence charge after the application forms have been completed.
+When the payment is processed, you will appear on the ACMA licence register and may begin transmitting.
 The ACMA licence register is available via this Link

 Radio Bands You Can Use